millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/LabGuide400.md

     ![](./images/400/Picture400-83.png)

-Adding a Data Source from Oracle Database
+Section 4: Adding a Data Source from Oracle Database
 ==========================================

 1. In the **Data Sources** page, go to the **Create pane**, and click